Gina's Piano

 Dehumidifier installation in a Grand

-Gina was able to restore my piano reducing humidity by installing a special dehumidifier.
-The last three years this special device made a huge difference.
+Gina, a skilled piano tuner in New Haven, was able to restore my piano by reducing humidity with a special dehumidifier.
+Over the last three years, this remarkable device, recommended by a piano tuner in CT, has made a huge difference.

 Grand piano sale